List of Twin Star Exorcists characters: Current members

 Rokuro's childhood friend and the daughter of one of the most powerful exorcists in the world.
-Mayura has extremely well-endowed breasts.
-She is forced to become a Fallen Impurity by Yuuto and then goes on a rampage before being cleansed by Rokuro and Benio.
-After recovering, Mayura dedicates herself to following Rokuro's path as a useful exorcist and requests Seigen to train her for the next two years.
-Initially timid with herself, she acquires Seigen's charm, Byakko, and soon takes her father's place as head of the Amakawa House and one of the Heavenly Commanders.
-She has feelings for Rokuro and feels envious of Benio's relationship with Rokuro and her strength at first, but later becomes her closest friend, deciding to support her relationship with him instead.
-Mayura eventually gains romantic interest in Shimon, which is required, and forms a partnership with him.
-She takes the responsibility for raising Hikaru, though gets annoyed by his adult speech, and she remains single unless her two important friends return.
+Mayura is described as having a large bust.
+She is forced by Yuuto to become a Fallen Impurity and then goes on a rampage before being cleansed by Rokuro and Benio.
+After recovering, Mayura dedicates herself to following Rokuro's path as an exorcist and asks Seigen to train her for the next two years.
+Initially lacking confidence, she acquires Seigen's charm, Byakko, and soon takes her father's place as head of the Amakawa House and as one of the Heavenly Commanders.
+She has feelings for Rokuro and initially feels envious of Benio's relationship with him and of her strength, but later becomes Benio's closest friend and decides to support their relationship instead.
+Mayura eventually develops a romantic interest in Shimon and forms a partnership with him.
+She takes responsibility for raising Hikaru, though she is annoyed by his mature manner of speaking, and remains single unless her two important friends return.
 In the video game, Mayura is one of the Twin Star candidates along with Benio and three other new characters.